 Speculative Realism for a more conscious tomorrow.

 I write near-future novels that feel close enough to touch — stories where everyday lives collide with shifting systems and technologies.
-My fiction lives where heart meets mind, and where plausible what-ifs reveal timeless human truths.
-Each story aims to leave you with at least one “I’ve never looked at it that way” moment, a mix of emotional immersion and philosophical spark.
+My fiction lives at the edge where progress becomes personal, and plausible what-ifs reveal timeless human truths.

 Why I write